 This product is currently sold out.

-- Printables/Worksheets to help you turn ideas and goals into trackable action plans.
+- Printables designed to help you turn ideas into trackable action plans.

 - A set of beautiful quote cards + a wooden stand

 - A notebook